-Figure 3-1:3 Program influence on improvement of building system efficiency
+Figure 3-2.
+Program influence on improvement of building system efficiency

-Overall, program participants indicated that they were highly satisfied and enjoyed their experience within all aspects of the program.
-Participants found that the program nearly completely met their expectations and also communicated their appreciation for program and vendor staff.
+Overall, program participants indicated that they were highly satisfied and enjoyed their experience with all aspects of the program.
+Participants found that the program nearly completely met their expectations, and they communicated their appreciation for program and vendor staff.

-Figure 3-2:3 Program participants’ satisfaction and experience
+Figure 3-3.
+Program participants’ satisfaction and experience